Home >> What We Do >> Keep You Informed >> Legal Arena >>

 On August 3, 2015, District Court Judge B. Lynn Winmill struck down Idaho’s ag-gag law.
 The law was enacted in 2014 in response to dairy farmers’ outcry that animal welfare groups were affecting their $2.5 billion industry.
 This was after an investigation revealed extreme abuses at Bettencourt Dairies, a Burger King® supplier.
 In the landmark decision, Judge Winmill held that Idaho’s ag-gag law violates the First Amendment because it punishes individuals who speak on topics that are of great concern to our society.
 He also found that the law violates the Equal Protection Clause of the Fourteenth Amendment, which protects certain groups of citizens from being singled out under the law.
 He noted that the legislative history of the law revealed that some supporters of the bill compared animal rights advocates to terrorists, persecutors and vigilantes, while others accused animal rights groups of fabricating issues by attacking agricultural facilities in order to generate donations.
 The purpose for adopting this legislation was primarily in order to stifle animal welfare initiatives, which was a prohibited purpose.
 While the state argued that the ag-gag law was enacted to protect the privacy of agricultural facility owners rather than to suppress free speech, Judge Winmill determined that agricultural operations are far from a private matter, as food quality and worker safety are of public concern, especially since this law criminalized journalists and longtime employees who document food and environmental safety concerns, workers’ rights violations and employee abuse if they were documented without the consent of the facilities’ owners.

 This decision, which is likely to be appealed, will likely have an impact on all state ag-gag laws.
-Another lawsuit is pending which challenges the constitutionality of Utah’s ag-gag law.
+Another landmark decision occurred on July 7, 2017, when District Court Judge Robert J. Shelby struck down Utah’s ag-gag law.
+Judge Shelby held that Utah’s ban on secretly filming farm and slaughterhouse operations is unconstitutional as it violates the First Amendment’s free-speech protections.
 However, until all ag-gag laws are struck down, animal advocates must be diligent in ensuring that no more states try to protect the economic interests of animal enterprises at the expense of free speech and the welfare of animals.